vue-rocks/blog/_posts/2016-08-25-firebase-advanced-data-modelling-and-role-based-authentication-authorization.md

     },
     /*
      * ...
-     * skipped some entities because messages are interesting
+     * skipped some entities because 'messages' are more interesting
      * ...
      */
     messages: {